Peng-Protocol/Dexhune-SS/SS/Specifications/MarkertsFrontend.md

 Has a button at the end that says "trade", sends the user to "trade(.)dexhune" with a query string for the token selected to be put in Token-A selection.

+Queries and displays yield rate.

 - **1e ; Cross Space Button**

 Titled; "Cross Margin Leveraged Market Price Listing".
 Is an image link with a purple(red minus 40) Dexhune logo, similar to "Shock Space Button" but queries the Shock Space Agent for CSD listings.

+Queries and displays yield rate.

 - **1f ; Chart Button**